gammazero/nexus/examples/README.md

 ## Multiple Transport Example

 A nexus router is capable of routing messages between clients running with different transports and serializations.
-To see this, you can run the sample nexus server and then connect clients that use different combinations of websockets and raw sockets, and JSON and MsgPack serialization.
+To see this, you can run the example nexus server and then connect clients that use different combinations of websockets and raw sockets, and JSON and MsgPack serialization.

 ### Run Websocket Subscriber with TCP and Unix Raw Socket Publishers